 Welcome to Field Education!
 Many students report that field education is the "best part" of social work education.
-It is considered to be the "signature pedagogy" due to the uniqueness in which students are prepared to become professional social workers.
-As part of the MSW degree, students will complete 3 practica.
+It is considered to be the "signature pedagogy" due to the uniqueness in which students are prepared to become professional social workers and/or behavior analysts.
+As part of the MSW degree (ABA concentration) or the MS ABA degree, students will complete different practica experiences based on their degree.
 "Practica" is a Latin word meaning "practical trainings."
-In the practica, students will have structured learning agreements that focus on competencies needed for the generalist foundation and advanced practice.
-In developing competencies, students will have designated practice behaviors that include skill and knowledge development, as well as integration of social work ethics.
+In the practica, students will have structured supervision contracts and learning agreements that focus on competencies needed for the generalist foundation (MSW only) and advanced practice (MSW and MS ABA).
+In developing competencies, students will have designated practice behaviors that include skill and knowledge development, as well as integration of social work and behavior analytic ethics.
 In the practica, the emphasis will be on skill development in micro, mezzo, and macro practice, while also having learning through practice behaviors in social policy, human behavior, research, cultural competence, and ethics.

-The practicum experience involves supervision, training, and mentoring from a qualified MSW Field Instructor in an approved social service agency or human service organization.
+The practicum experience involves supervision, training, and mentoring from a qualified MSW and/or BCBA Field Instructor in an approved social service agency or human service organization.
 In practica, students will provide social work services and function in masters level social work positions.

 Students will have a supportive and helpful relationship for their practica as they work closely with a Faculty Liaison who has expertise in their area of advanced practice and concentration.
-The Faculty Liaison will help with the planning and preparation, designing of learning agreement, visiting at mid-semester, and review work for the final evaluation and grade.
+The Faculty Liaison will help with the planning and preparation, designing of the contract, and learning agreement(s), visiting at mid-semester, and review work for the final evaluation and grade.
 In addition, the role is to facilitate quality practicum experiences and assist with any challenges.
 Further information on the practicum, the office of field education's policy and procedures, and other helpful information follow.